Banners and templates

 This is the Title of your site, and will change the text wherever it appears in pages, menus, breadcrumbs.
 The Tagline is the subtitle which only appears on pages such as the home page.
 You can change it, but just be aware, it changes in lots of places.

 This option allows you to upload a background image for the banner.
 Images need to be of good quality, large, and strong enough to contrast the white text.
 Banner backgrounds must not contain text, or other critical information, as the shape changes with screen size and the information may be obscured.
-You can find plenty of images which are free to use on flickr using this sample search, or a range of other sources outlined in this article on using images with the Design System.
+You can find plenty of images which are free to use on flickr using this sample search.

 The options for managing your menus are detailed on a separate post.